 Aside from the chasuble that he often wears on Sunday Masses, Pope Francis would wear certain objects or emblems when marking special occasions like Christmas Eve, Holy Week, or Easter Sunday.
 Called the Papal Regalia, these accessories signify important events in Catholic History that are still being honored by the faithful even to this day.
 (Read: The 500-Year History of Catholicism in the Philippines)

-From representing the significant roles of the Pope in leading the Church to the sacrifices that Jesus made to save humanity, My Pope explores the hidden meanings behind some of the most popular accessories that Pope Francis wears from head to toe.
+From representing the significant roles of the Pope in leading the Church to the sacrifices that Jesus made to save humanity, My Pope Philippines explores the hidden meanings behind some of the most popular accessories that Pope Francis wears!

 On His Head: The Miter